[Ryozen Town, Fukushima Prefecture] Full of nature! Play and learn at Ryozen Children's Village

 Ryozen Children's Village, located at the foot of Mount Ryozen, utilizes the slope of the mountain to provide a wide range of athletic facilities and rides within its vast grounds.
 In addition to play equipment such as sky cycles and battery cars, there is also a hiking trail that takes you around the park, allowing you to enjoy the changing nature of the seasons within the park

-Among them, the symbolic jumbo slide is extremely popular!
+Among them, the giant slide is a huge hit!

-The jumbo slide has been around since I was a child and is approximately 25m wide and 15m long.
-The surface is rough, so the Children's Village way of sliding down it is to put cardboard under your bottom!
+This giant slide, which has been around since I was a child, is about 25 meters wide and 15 meters long.
+The surface is rough, so the Kodomo no Mura (Children's Village) way to slide down is to put a piece of cardboard under your bottom!
 Everyone can slide down at the same time.
 The view from the starting point is amazing.
-It takes courage at first, but it's safe as you won't slide down at a very fast speed.
-The children climbed up and slid down again and again.
+It takes some courage at first, but you don't slide down at a high speed, so it's safe.
+The children were climbing up and sliding down again and again.

 A retro and thrilling ride experience